harryrabin/bun-patchbay/README.md

 limitation, PatchBay maintains a single cookie called `__PBCookie`, containing JSON text of all cookies.

-To automatically parse this and set the individual cookies client-side, you just need to add the following minimized snippet to your pages (a bundler script that rolls this in to your static assets with WebPack or similar is on the roadmap).
+To automatically parse this and set the individual cookies client-side, you just need to add the following minimized snippet to your pages (a bundler script that rolls this in to your static assets with WebPack is on the roadmap).

 ```js